Hazardous Waste Program

 Ashland operated the hazardous waste container storage area under the interim status portions of the federal and state hazardous waste laws, 40 CFR Part 265 and 10 CSR 25-7.265.
 When Congress passed the hazardous waste federal law in 1980, all existing facilities that treated, stored or disposed of hazardous waste were required to get such a permit.
 Because of the large number of existing facilities, Congress set up requirements which allowed these facilities to operate temporarily under “interim status” until they received their permit.

 Ashland submitted their RCRA Part A Permit Application for hazardous waste storage in Nov.
 24, 1980, and RCRA Part B Permit Application in 1985.
-Ashland decided not to continue the hazardous waste permitting process and to close the hazardous waste container storage area, the only Hazardous Waste Management Unit included in their permit application.
-As part of the closure process, Ashland was required to investigate and clean up hazardous waste releases at their facility resulting from present and past hazardous waste handling practices.
+Ashland decided not to continue the hazardous waste permitting process and to close the hazardous waste container storage area, the only hazardous waste management unit included in their permit application.
 Ashland is not subject to the permitting requirements of the Missouri Hazardous Waste Management Law or federal Hazardous and Solid Waste Amendments for post-closure care because they “clean closed” the interim status hazardous waste management units.
 Ashland is subject to corrective action because they completed closure of the interim status hazardous waste management units after the effective date of the federal Hazardous and Solid Waste Amendments.
 In an effort to simplify and streamline the corrective action, or cleanup, process, the department and Ashland voluntarily entered into a Letter of Agreement on Feb.
 29, 2001.
 The Letter of Agreement is still in effect.